skyformat99/Hermes/DESIGN.md

 So for obvious reasons, Hermes network operations about protobuf will always use TCP protocol.

-One more thing, as you should know, using protobuf involves having defined a .proto model and generate according classes.
+One more thing, as you should know, using protobuf involves having defined a .proto model and generated according classes.
 So let's assume that our protobuf package and message model are respectively named 'package' and 'message'...I know i'm quite imaginative :)

   If you do need help about using protobuf : [`Google Protocol Buffers doc`](https://developers.google.com/protocol-buffers/?hl=en)